WELCOME TO THE SAN DIEGO SPIRITUAL RETREAT CENTER

 Largest walking labyrinth in California

 We feature the largest walking labyrinth in California.
 It is 110 feet in diameter.
 Going in and coming out, walking this labyrinth is about three quarter’s of a mile walk.
 People from all over the world have enjoyed walking this labyrinth since 2008.
 People have many different intentions when they walk the labyrinth.
-Some of the intentions people have for walking the labyrinth are: to cope with stress, to help deal with grief, to calm down, to meditate or pray, to have time to themselves, to find their authentic selves beyond their ego and illusion, to unite a group with common hopes, to stimulate creativity, to gain clarity, to find peace, to release a burden in the center of the labyrinth that is too heavy for them to carry and for personal development.
+Some of the intentions people have for walking the labyrinth are: to cope with stress, to help deal with grief, to calm down, to meditate or pray, to have time to themselves, to find and observe their authentic selves beyond their ego and illusion, to unite a group with common hopes, to stimulate creativity, to gain clarity, to find peace, to release a burden that is too heavy for them to carry and for personal development.
 As you see, people use the labyrinth for many purposes.